wdi-sf-fall/notes/week_01_fundamentals/day_1_web_basics/dusk_web_intro/README.md

 #The Internet and Networking

-A briefthe history of the Internet - from the early beginnings to 1990.
+A brief history of the Internet - from the early beginnings to 1990.
 There's been written a lot about the early days of the Internet and there are a number of good documentaries.
 I found this 8 min clip very instructive and fun, enjoy:

 - https://www.youtube.com/watch?v=9hIQjrMHTv4